ELELAB/MAVISp_allosigma2_workflow/README.md

 * Plotting (pdf heatmaps)
 * Formatting (tsv files)

+Using flag -m you can denote whether to use dG or dH values (dG is default).

 If you wish to only get the formatting, you can omit the additional flags.
 If you wish to get the plot, you should use the flag --plot.

-Based on these data and information, it plots heatmaps of the UP or DOWN allosteric free energy (DgUP or DgDOWN) for the UP or DOWN (respectively) mutation sites encoded in the input tsv file.
+Based on these data and information, it plots heatmaps of the UP or DOWN allosteric free energy (Dg/Dh UP or Dg/Dh DOWN) for the UP or DOWN (respectively) mutation sites encoded in the input tsv file.
 It also writes corresponding tsv files containing the same values.

 Response sites are the whole protein by default, and can be further selected by using